leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 ----------------------------------------------

 Typically, no, each GPU can only access its own memory, however, some GPUs can share their memory.
-This is can be enabled with :ref:`Distribute Memory Across Devices <prefs-system-cycles-distributive-memory>`.
+This is can be enabled with :ref:`Distributed Memory Across Devices <prefs-system-cycles-distributive-memory>`.

 What renders faster, Nvidia or AMD, CUDA, OptiX or OpenCL?